osrg/ryu-book/en/source/packet_lib.rst

 The Ryu packet library offers classes corresponding to various protocol headers.

-Protocols including the following are supported.
+The following protocols are used frequently.
-For details of classes corresponding to each protocol, please refer to `API Reference <http://ryu.readthedocs.org/en/latest/>`_.
+For details of classes corresponding to each protocol, please refer to
+`Packet library API Reference <http://ryu.readthedocs.io/en/latest/library_packet_ref.html>`_.

 - arp
 - bgp